yoyosource/BOTC-HomeBrew/Minion/Manipulator/README.md

 "Once per game* change a players alignment to evil"

-Once per game the Manipulator can change a players alignment whenever he wants creating another evil character.
+Once per game* the Manipulator can change a players alignment whenever he wants creating another evil character.

 The Manipulator is a different approach for a minion since he may change any ones alignment to evil when ever he wishes to except the first night.
-He wasn't inspired by anything specific
+He wasn't inspired by anything specific.

 ## How to run

 Each Night* visit the Manipulator and ask if he wants to change some ones alignment to evil if he says yes ask which player.

-Give the player chosen by the Manipulator the "Alignment changed" reminder
+Give the player chosen by the Manipulator the "Alignment changed" reminder.

 ## Examples